 The Kerdi Shower System from Schluter Systems is probably the best-known brand that would be an example of this.
 The Kerdi membrane goes over the surface of the mortar bed (or foam shower tray) and the tile adheres directly to the membrane.

 The Wedi Shower System is another well-known brand that would fall into this category.
-However, with the Wedi system, the foam tray and backer board are completely waterproof all by their self and they don’t need an additional layer on the surface.
+However, with the Wedi system, the foam tray and backer board are completely waterproof all by themselves and they don’t need an additional layer on the surface.

-These types of shower systems started to come around about 20 years ago and have been growing in popularity ever since.
+These types of shower systems started to come around about 20 years ago and have been growing in popularity with both curbed and curbless showers.
 This is for good reason.
 They are good and innovative ways of managing the water.

 The issue with these types of systems is that water can get trapped in between the marble and waterproofing layer, causing the stone to darken, and not have a way to evacuate away like it could with a more traditional mortar bed shower system that has the waterproof layer underneath the mud bed.

 To get just a little further into the shower process…